 What happens if a crime is never solved?
 David Lynch famously ended Twin Peaks (a very postmodern – some would say ‘difficult’ – TV show often requiring the viewer to draw their own conclusions) on a detective becoming a possible antagonist.
 The story thus opens out into disturbing possibility rather than providing the comfort of closure.

 What if two people move mountains to be together and then discover they don’t actually like one another very much?
 In literary fiction this might be the premise for a tragic or comedic story.

 The bleak, violent, morally ambiguous world of George R.R.
 Martin’s Song of Ice and Fire is a far cry from high fantasy fiction in which good prevails.
 Patricia Highsmith’s Ripley crime novels are not about a cranky detective catching a criminal.
 Instead, they’re narrated by a sociopath.

 Think of ways you could subvert or undercut what is expected of genre elements in your story.
 This is a common literary device, including parody (which sends up or pokes fun at typical genre ploys).

 2. Read literary writers

-As you read, notice the many different types of literary writers and how writers like Michael Chabon or Helen Oyeyemi experiment with genre.
-On the other hand, writers such as Alice Munro and Jonathan Franzen work in a more traditional storytelling literary vein.
+As you read, notice the many different types of literary writers and how writers like Gabriel Garcia Marquez or Helen Oyeyemi experiment with genre or the fantastical.
+On the other hand, writers such as Alice Munro and Jonathan Franzen work in a more realist storytelling – yet still literary – vein.

 Reading literary fiction avidly will help you understand its conventions well.
 When you try to write it, start by imitating authors you love because this will help you develop your style:

-If you want to start and finish writing a great literary novel, get writing feedback and help developing your book idea on Now Novel.
+If you want to start and finish writing a literary novel, get writing feedback and help developing your book on Now Novel.